 Machine Translation

 Machine translation (MT) is another example of multilingual applications where under-resourced languages can be a challenge.
-In MT speech or text are translated from one language to another in an automated way.
-The research field dealing of the automatic translation of under resourced languages is called low-resource MT.
-In low-resource MT there are no large bilingual text corpora of source and target language available.
+In MT, speech or text is translated from one language to another in an automated way.
+The research field dealing with the automatic translation of under-resourced languages is called low-resource MT.
+In low-resource MT, there are no large bilingual text corpora of source and target language available.